MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/install.md

 <!-- ====================================================================== -->
 ## Step 5: Clone the Demos repo

 Cloning the Demos repo is optional.
-This repo is useful for following the DevTools documentation.
+The Demos repo is useful for following the various DevTools documentation.
 If you want, instead of cloning the repo, you can open an existing project directory if you have one.

+As another alternative, instead of cloning the entire directory, you can download only the **demo-to-do** directory.
+For example, go to [https://download-directory.github.io/](https://download-directory.github.io/) and then paste the URL [https://github.com/MicrosoftEdge/Demos/tree/main/demo-to-do](https://github.com/MicrosoftEdge/Demos/tree/main/demo-to-do).
+The `.zip` file is placed in your download directory.
+Unzip these webpage source files into a suitable location.
+The tutorial [Get started using the DevTools extension for Visual Studio Code](./get-started.md) uses the example location:

+`C:\Users\myusername\Documents\GitHub\Demos\demo-to-do\`

 To clone the **Demos** repo to use the **demo-to-do** sample for this tutorial: